Jay-study-nildana/Tutorials/WebTutorials/basicjs.md

 * Functions - modules that help do something specific. you have built in fuctions (like alert()) and you also write your own functions
 * Events - triggered as part of the web app life cycle.
 You decide to react to the events that help your app do its work.

-As always, look at the linked codepen below, to see how this works.

 # important note

 This code is provided as is without any warranties.
-It's primarily meant for our own use.
+It's primarily meant for my own personal use, and to make it easy for me share code with my students.
 Feel free to use this code as it pleases you.

-# About

-Owner and Developer of this project - [Jay](http://thechalakas.com)
+I can be reached through my website - [Jay's Developer Profile](https://jay-study-nildana.github.io/developerprofile)